top of page

 Cash receipts journal entry examples

-Let’s take a look at a couple of examples of cash receipts journals.
-To make sure you have cash receipt accounting down pat, check out the example below.
+For example, to make sure you have cash receipt accounting down pat, check out the example below.
 Say you make a cash sale of $1000, you must record a debit in your cash receipts and a credit in your sales journal.

 Cash receipts journal